-Delta disputes claim it isn't buying American made planes
+Delta disputes claim it isn't buying American-made planes

 Delta Air Lines is pushing back against accusations made by Peter Navarro, White House assistant for trade and manufacturing policy, that it is not buying American-made planes.